-Choosing the right equipment is something really personal.
-At the end of the day it’s about what works best for you.
+Choosing the right equipment for macro flower photography is something really personal.
+At the end of the day, it’s about what works best for you.
 But that doesn’t mean we can’t help you make a wise choice.

-Camera body, macro lens, diffuser, reflector, tripod and shutter release are essential pieces of gear for this type of photography.
+Camera body, macro lenses, diffuser, reflector, tripod and shutter release are essential pieces of gear for taking macro photos of flowers.
 But you should also take into account portability.

 Most of the time I carry just my camera with a 100mm macro lens, a small and lightweight tripod, an IR shutter release and a couple of sheets of white and wax paper.
 I use these as natural light reflectors and diffusers.